yemelgen/codecrack/interviews/README.md

 # Coding Interviews Solutions

-This repository contains some of the most memorable challenges I encountered during interviews for Software Engineer-related positions.
+This repository contains some of the most memorable challenges I've faced during during interviews for Software Engineering positions.
+Many of these were problems I initially struggled with (and yes - I failed some of them).

-While I struggled with many of these at the time (and yes, failed quite a few), I've revisited and solved them later for educational purposes.
+Later, I revisited the challenges with a fresh perspective and solved them again for practice, learning, and documentation.